MadROM Mud Script Authoring Guide

 Source Of Truth

-src/mudscript.ccontrols parsing, trigger dispatch, conditions, variables, response blocks, and dry-run simulation.src/db.cloads#MUDSCRIPTSarea mappings and assigns one.msfile to a mobile.area/MOBProgs/*.mscontains the active script files.MSTAT <mob>shows whether a mobile uses mudscript, legacy mobprog, or no script.MUDSIMruns a dry-run trigger without executing live game commands.
+src/mudscript.ccontrols parsing, trigger dispatch, conditions, variables, response blocks, and dry-run simulation.src/db.cloads#MUDSCRIPTSarea mappings and assigns one.msfile to a mobile.area/MOBProgs/*.mscontains the active script files.MSTAT <mob>shows whether a mobile uses mudscript, has a broken mudscript mapping, or has no script.MUDSIMruns a dry-run trigger without executing live game commands.

 What Mud Script Is